campanam/vcf2aln/README.md

 `-c, --concatenate`: Concatenate markers into single alignment (e.g. concatenate multiple separate chromosomes/contigs).
 `-s, --skip`: Skip missing sites in VCF.
 `-O, --onehap`: Print only one haplotype for diploid data.
 If phasing information is missing, it will generate a pseudohaplotype by randomly assigning one of the alleles.
 Conflicts with -a.
-`--probpseudohap`: Generate a single probabilistic psuedohaplotype using allelic depth.
+`--probpseudohap`: Generate a single probabilistic pseudohaplotype using allelic depth.
 Requires AD tag.
 Implies -O and conflicts with -a, -b.
 `-a, --alts`: Print alternate (pseudo)haplotypes in same file.
 Conflicts with -O, --probpseudohap.
 `-b, --ambig`: Print SNP sites as ambiguity codes.
 Conflicts with --probpseudohap.
 `-N, --hap_flag`: Data are haploid.